sethforprivacy/optoutpod.com/content/episodes/s1e13-matt-odell.md

 author: Seth For Privacy
 authorTwitter: sethforprivacy
 date: "2021-11-13T15:18:47-05:00"
-description: Wondering why FOSS and privacy have become such a focus for Matt Odell and Citadel Dispatch, or wanting to learn more about FOSS in general?
+summary: Wondering why FOSS and privacy have become such a focus for Matt Odell and Citadel Dispatch, or wanting to learn more about FOSS in general?
 This episode, we're sitting down with Matt Odell for a bit of a different show where we focus on listener questions around FOSS, privacy, FOSS community ethos, and his journey